 Qualifying exam paperwork is reviewed to ensure that all required information has been provided, including the appropriate department/program signatures.
 An audit of coursework and research is then completed to determine if all requirements for the Master’s degree have been satisfied.
-If the audit is satisfactory, the program of study is approved by the Senior Associate Dean for Graduate Education.
-The Senior Associate Dean for Graduate Education also reviews the proposal abstract and the composition of the advisory committee and determines which member will serve as Chair for the exam.
+If the audit is satisfactory, the program of study is approved by the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
+The Senior Associate Dean for Graduate Education and Postdoctoral Affairs also reviews the proposal abstract and the composition of the advisory committee and determines which member will serve as Chair for the exam.

 Prior to the Exam

 The student is required to distribute the thesis proposal document to the exam committee in sufficient time to allow the qualifying exam Chair to request feedback from all committee members to determine the acceptability of the thesis proposal document.
 If the Chair determines that each member of the committee finds the thesis proposal document to be of sufficient quality, the exam proceeds.
 An affirmative answer means only that committee members find that the proposal is sufficient on the whole and does not commit to agreement with every sentence or paragraph.
 Moreover, an affirmative answer that the document is of sufficient quality to defend does not preclude changes to the document after the exam.

 If the thesis proposal document is determined by the committee not to be of sufficient quality, the student may be asked to make revisions and to reschedule the exam for a later date.